Coronavirus update from Libraries & Collections

 Access to the Libraries, Archives and Special Collections

-In line with King’s Staying safe on Campus guidance, we will be providing bookable slots for both study space and for access to our physical collections.
+In line with King’s Staying safe on Campus guidance, all library visits are by bookable slots only.

-- Our libraries will be closed to the general public during the first semester, access will be prioritised for current King’s staff, students and NHS staff from our Partner Trusts.
+- Our libraries will be closed to the general public during the semester one, access will be prioritised for current King’s staff, students and NHS staff from our Partner Trusts.

 Further information about library opening times

 Books should be returned to our return box located outside libraries.
 If at all possible, we ask you to return your books to the library you borrowed them from.

 Everyone who has books on loan will continue to receive automated renewal notices, you do not need to take any action as any fines accrued will be waived.